 constant flux in which all material "things" participate.
 Dialectical logic

 Well, this is a myth put about by dialecticians; in fact, odd as this might seem to some, DL can't explain change, whereas FL can!
-[On this, see here and here.]
+[On that, see here and here.]
 And FL does not apply to any "side of reality", since it is the systematic study of inference.

-Dialectical logic is to Formal logic as calculus is to algebra.
+Dialectical logic is to Formal logic as calculus is to algebra."

 On the contrary, as I have shown (here, here, here and here), DL is to FL as Astrology is to Astronomy.